 Advanced Search

-This briefing will explore multilateral efforts to reduce trade-related greenhouse gas emissions through the lens of the upcoming international climate negotiations (COP30).
-Panelists will discuss climate-related policies being proposed in the United States and abroad, as well as the broader geopolitical trade environment–including tariffs–impacting these efforts.
-Speakers will also describe collaborations in the maritime shipping sector, which accounts for 90% of all goods moved.
-Attendees will leave with an understanding of the different ways trade is expected to influence COP30 negotiations as well as opportunities for additional international cooperation that could advance, rather than detract from, global climate goals.
+This briefing explored multilateral efforts to reduce trade-related greenhouse gas emissions through the lens of the upcoming international climate negotiations (COP30).
+Panelists discussed climate-related policies being proposed in the United States and abroad, as well as the broader geopolitical trade environment–including tariffs–impacting these efforts.
+Speakers also described collaborations in the maritime shipping sector, which accounts for 90% of all goods moved.
+Attendees left with an understanding of the different ways trade is expected to influence COP30 negotiations as well as opportunities for additional international cooperation that could advance, rather than detract from, global climate goals.

 View the full briefing series at eesi.org/cop30-briefings.